 The €2bn ($2.43bn) project is owned and developed by a joint venture of RWE Innogy (60%), Stadtwerke München (30%) and Siemens (10%).
-The project received environment approval from the UK Department of Energy and Climate Change (DECC) on 3 December 2008.
-Its construction started in January 2012 and was completed in approximately three years.
+The project received environmental approval from the UK Department of Energy and Climate Change (DECC) on 3 December 2008.
+Its construction was started in January 2012 and completed in approximately three years.
 The wind farm was officially inaugurated in June 2015.

 It will produce 1,950GWh of clean energy a year, which will be enough to power 400,000 households, equivalent to cutting 1.7 million tonnes of CO₂ emissions a year.

-Unexploded bombs from the World War II times were found in the seabed near the site of the wind farm.
-RWE disposed the three unexploded ordnance devices with the help of 6 Alpha Associates.
+Unexploded bombs from the Second World War were found in the seabed near the site of the wind farm.
+RWE disposed of the three unexploded ordnance devices with the help of 6 Alpha Associates.

-The turbines have a rotor diameter of 107m, a hub height of 84.4m, and an overall height of 137.9m to blade tip.
+The turbines have a rotor diameter of 107m, hub height of 84.4m and overall height of 137.9m to blade tip.

 Stanislav Yudin, a crane vessel with 2,500t lifting capacity and fully revolving crane, was used to install the 800t, 42m deep jacket foundations at the offshore substations.

 The installation of turbines started in the fourth quarter of 2011, with offshore cable installation starting in 2012.
-The first turbine was installed in May 2013 and 107 turbines were installed by the end of 2013.
+The first turbine was installed in May 2013 and 107 turbines were installed by the end of the year.